-Nivolumab restored an anti-EBV program in CD8 T cells, revealed by sc-RNAseq analysis.
+Nivolumab restored an anti-EBV program in CD8 T cells, revealed by scRNA-seq analysis.

 Abstract

 Epstein-Barr virus-associated hemophagocytic lymphohistocytosis (EBV-HLH) is a life-threatening hyperinflammatory syndrome triggered by EBV infection.
-Since etoposide-based chemotherapy cannot effectively clear the virus, it often becomes relapsed or refractory (r/r), which is almost invariably lethal in adults if without allogeneic hematopoietic stem cell transplantation.
-Here we retrospectively analyzed the treatment of 7 r/r EBV-HLH patients with nivolumab on compassionate use in West China Hospital.
-6 patients responded, and 5 of them achieved and remained in clinical complete remission (resolution of all clinical symptoms and signs) without relapse during a median follow-up of 16 months.
-Importantly, both plasma and cellular EBV was completely eradicated in 4 patients.
-Single cell RNA sequencing analysis showed that hyperactive monocytes/macrophages and ineffective CD8 T cells with unbalanced activation program were associated with the syndrome.
+It often becomes relapsed or refractory (r/r), given that etoposide-based regimens cannot effectively clear the virus. r/r EBV-HLH is invariably lethal in adults if without allogeneic hematopoietic stem cell transplantation.
+Here, we retrospectively analyzed the data of seven r/r EBV-HLH patients treated with nivolumab on compassionate use in West China Hospital.
+Six patients responded.
+Five of them achieved and remained in clinical complete remission for a median follow-up of 16 months (range 11.4-18.9 months).
+Importantly, both plasma and cellular EBV were completely eradicated in four patients.
+Single cell RNA sequencing analysis showed that hyperactive monocytes/macrophages and ineffective CD8 T cells with an unbalanced activation program were associated with the syndrome.
 Nivolumab treatment expanded PD-1+ T cells and restored the expressions of HLH-associated degranulation and co-stimulatory genes in CD8 T cells.
-This study suggested that nivolumab, as a monotherapy, can lead to a successful control of r/r EBV-HLH, probably by restoring the unbalanced anti-EBV program of the immune system.
-As most patients’ plasma EBV-DNA turned negative eventually, it provides a cure promise for the disease.
+Our data suggest that nivolumab, as a monotherapy, provides a cure promise for r/r EBV-HLH, presumably by restoring the unbalanced anti-EBV program of the immune system.

 Introduction

-Hemophagocytic Lymphohistiocytosis (HLH) is a life-threatening hyperinflammatory syndrome induced by inappropriate prolonged activation of lymphocytes and macrophages1.
+Hemophagocytic Lymphohistiocytosis (HLH) is a fatal hyperinflammatory syndrome induced by inappropriate prolonged activation of lymphocytes and macrophages1.
 There are two categories of HLH: familial (FHL) and secondary (sHLH).
-While FHL, caused by genetic mutations impairing cytotoxic lymphocyte and NK cell function, typically presents in infancy and early childhood, sHLH is more frequent in adolescents and adults, triggered by infection, neoplasms, and autoimmune diseases2.
-Epstein-Barr virus-associated HLH (EBV-HLH) is one of the most common subtypes of sHLH and usually exhibits a very poor prognosis and unsatisfactory treatment outcomes in adult patients3.
+FHL, caused by genetic mutations impairing the function of cytotoxic lymphocytes and NK cells, typically presents in infancy and early childhood. sHLH, triggered by infections, neoplasms and autoimmune diseases, is more common in adolescence and adult2.
+Epstein-Barr virus-associated HLH (EBV-HLH) is one of the most common subtypes of sHLH and usually exhibits poor prognosis and unsatisfactory treatment outcomes3.

-To date, no standard treatment for EBV–HLH has been established for adults.
-The most common used HLH-94/044,5 regimens comprised of etoposide and dexamethasone, can lead to early remission6,7, but fail to cure EBV-HLH with rapid relapses8.
-The challenging dilemma for EBV-HLH treatment is that chemotherapies aim to eliminate the syndrome-causing hyperactive immune cells while impair the capacity of patients’ immune systems to resolve EBV infection, the disease initiator.
-Furthermore, current antiviral agents demonstrate marginal utility in clear EBV infection, which leaves the allogeneic hematopoietic stem cell transplantation (allo-HSCT) being the only potentially curative method for relapsed/refractory EBV-HLH (r/r EBV-HLH)9.
-However, matched donors are limited and allo-HSCT also causes a lot of complications that influence patients’ long-term survival and life quality.
-Thus, better curative treatment is on demand for r/r EBV-HLH.
+To date, there is no standard treatment for EBV–HLH in adults.
+The most commonly used HLH-94/044,5 regimens comprised of etoposide and dexamethasone, can lead to early remission6,7, but often ends with rapid relapses8.
+The challenging dilemma for EBV-HLH treatment is that chemotherapies aim to eliminate the syndrome-causing hyperactive immune cells, while they also impair the capacity of patients’ immune system to clear EBV, the disease initiator.
+Current antiviral agents demonstrate marginal anti-EBV utility, which leaves allogeneic hematopoietic stem cell transplantation (allo-HSCT) the only potentially curative method for relapsed/refractory EBV-HLH (r/r EBV-HLH) so far9.
+Further, matched donors are limited and allo-HSCT also causes complications that influence patients’ long-term survival and life quality.
+Thus, better curative therapeutic strategies are on demand for r/r EBV-HLH.

-The expression levels of programmed death protein-1 (PD-1) increased on the surface of CD8 T cells in EBV and also many other viral infections for immune evasion10,11.
-PD-1 inhibitors, approved for multiple cancers, have been shown to be effective in chronic viral infections in animal models12 and recently in progressive multifocal leukoencephalopathy (PML) patients with JC virus13.
-Interesting, these antibodies also had high response rates in EBV+ gastric cancer14 and NK/T lymphoma15.
-A possible explanation is that enhanced immune system after PD-1 blockade helps to both restrain cancer cells and clear EBV infection.
-However, it is unknown whether PD-1 antibody would be safe and effective for r/r EBV-HLH, a hyperinflammatory syndrome caused by EBV infection.
+The expression levels of programmed death protein-1 (PD-1) increase on the surface of CD8 T cells with EBV or other virus infections10,11.
+PD-1 inhibitors, approved for multiple cancers, have been shown to be effective for chronic viral infections in animal models12 and recently for progressive multifocal leukoencephalopathy (PML) patients with JC virus13.
+Interestingly, these antibodies also have high response rates in EBV+ gastric cancer14 and NK/T lymphoma15.
+A possible explanation is that enhanced immunity after PD-1 blockade helps to restrain cancer cells and also clear EBV infection.
+However, it is unknown whether PD-1 antibodies would be safe and effective for r/r EBV-HLH, a hyperinflammatory syndrome triggered by EBV infection.

 Method